Understanding OSM multipolygon relations for GIS Jump to heading

 class MultipolygonETL(osmium.SimpleHandler):

-"""Two-pass multipolygon handler: collect nodes/ways, then assemble relations.
+"""Two-pass multipolygon handler: collect way coordinates, then assemble relations.

 Call ``apply_file(path, locations=True)`` so pyosmium resolves node